DNS Rebinding Check: a beginner's guide

 Detect DNS rebinding vulnerability

-DNS rebinding is a class of attack where a malicious website uses DNS — specifically, the way browsers re-resolve domain names — to bypass the security boundary that normally separates the public internet from the private network behind your home router or office firewall.
-The attack works because of an asymmetry: browsers enforce the same-origin policy using domain names, not IP addresses.
-So if a website's domain initially resolves to a public IP and then later resolves to a private IP (like `192.168.1.1`, the address of your home router's admin interface), the browser still considers it the same origin and lets the page make requests to it — even though the page is now talking to a device the website should not be able to reach at all.
+DNS rebinding is a class of attack where a malicious website uses DNS to bypass the security boundary that normally separates the public internet from the private network behind a router or firewall.
+The attack exploits an asymmetry: browsers enforce the same-origin policy on domain names, not IP addresses.
+If a domain initially resolves to a public IP, then on the next query resolves to a private IP like `192.168.1.1`, the browser considers it the same origin and lets the page make requests to it — even though the page is now talking to a device the website should not be able to reach.
+The attack was first described in the 2007 Princeton paper by Jackson, Barth, Bortz, Shao and Boneh and remains a real threat against home routers, IoT hubs, cryptocurrency wallets, and developer tools.

-The five things every DNS rebinding check looks at:
+The five things a real rebinding check looks at:

 The DNS Rebinding Check endpoint, in plain language